UW-Madison-DSI/Covid19Wastewater/README.md

 ### Analysis Tools
 This includes tools to generate DHS flags for both case and wastewater data.
 It also includes tools to run random linear forests.

-## Continuous results
+## Package Application

-- View our analysis repo [here](https://github.com/AFIDSI/Covid19-Wastewater-Analysis)
+- We applied this package to Covid-19 data from Wisconsin in our analysis repository [here.](https://github.com/AFIDSI/Covid19-Wastewater-Analysis)

 ## Installation